ir-engine/developer-docs/docs/manual/03_modules/05_infrastructure/03_devopsDeployment/03_installingProjects.md

 ![](./images/projects-admin-update-valid-submit.png)

 The GitHub Repo Link button also opens this drawer, but you can only select the destination repository, not the source repository, and no code is pushed anywhere.

 The remove button will remove the folder containing that project.
 This will not delete the deployment branch.
 WARNING: Any uncommitted & unpushed files will be lost.

-### Updating the Engine Version and Rebuilding Projects
+### Updating the engine version and rebuilding projects

 Making changes to a project is not always reflected immediately in the running code.
 As of this writing, project code is built into the client-side and backend files, and changes to project code require that